 We returned to Kansas where we worked at various newspaper and other jobs and studied at K-State for our masters degrees.
 Jerome died from a brain aneurism in February 1986, two months after graduating.
 I had our daughter Mariya in July 1986.

-I married Art, an electrical engineer and former professor at K-State, in 1988 and we have two daughters - Mariya, whom Art frequently refers to as M.B. for Mariya Beth and Katie, who often prefers to be called Katherine.
+I married Art, an electrical engineer and former professor at K-State, in 1988 and we have two daughters - Mariya, whom Art adopted and frequently refers to as M.B. for Mariya Beth, and Katie, who often prefers to be called Katherine.
 Art has an older daughter Karen, whom he usually calls Bear, and a son Matt.

 I have a passion for family history, photography and traveling.
 That latter passion has taken me to Europe, South America, New Zealand and many parts of the United States.